 The stereo mix was made on November 4th in the control room of Studio Two by George Martin, Norman Smith and 2nd engineer Mike Stone.
 The original rhythm track is heard primarily in the left channel while the vocals are centered in the mix.
 All of George and John’s guitar overdubs are heard in the right channel exclusively, as is Ringo’s tambourine overdub.

-Two more recording session for “Baby’s In Black” resulted from their 1965 concerts at the Hollywood Bowl in Los Angeles, California.
+Two more recording sessions for “Baby’s In Black” resulted from their 1965 concerts at the Hollywood Bowl in Los Angeles, California.
 Capitol Records decided to record these appearances as they did in 1964 just in case The Beatles gave them the thumbs up this time to release a live album at the end of year.
 They didn’t.
 The August 29th recording, which was produced by Engeman and engineered by Hugh Davies, was unlistenable because of technical problems, but the August 30th recording fared much better.
 The producer on this session was Capitol Vice-President Voyle Gilmore with Pete Abbott engineering.
 Although the recording of “Baby’s In Black” made on this day didn’t get released on the long-awaited “The Beatles At The Hollywood Bowl” album in 1977, it did surface on the single “Real Love” released in 1996.
-This recording, however, did make it as a bonus track on the 2016 released album "Live At The Hollywood Bowl."
+This recording, however, was included as a bonus track on the 2016 released album "Live At The Hollywood Bowl."

 One final recording session was held on January 5th, 1966 at CTS Studios in London.
 This was in order to augment the live recording of “Baby’s In Black,” as well as other songs, from the August 15th, 1965 live concert at Shea Stadium in New York City.
 Paul added a bass track to the song in preparation for the television film “The Beatles At Shea Stadium.”